veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 using System.Collections.Generic;
 ```

-We now basically need to do three things.
-We first need to get a reference to the container using a SAS key
+Now 3 main tasks remain, we need to get a reference to the container using a SAS key,
 ```csharp
 //Return a reference to the container using the SAS URI.
 CloudBlobContainer container = new CloudBlobContainer(new Uri(sas));
 ```

-Get the blob URI's using the SAS URI for the container,
+get the blob URIs using the SAS URI for the container,

 ```csharp
 //Create a list to store blob URIs returned by a listing operation on the container.